 There is a range of strategies to help parents and caregivers manage symptoms of croup at home.

 Remaining calm and reassuring is important for any caregiver looking after a child with croup.
 This is because small children with croup can easily become distressed, and crying can make symptoms worse.

 Children with noisy breathing should be placed in an upright position.

 Any caregiver who notices any of the following signs of symptoms should seek further medical help:

-- Breathing becomes difficult
+- breathing becomes difficult for the child

-- The child is very pale or blue
+- the child is very pale or blue

-- The child has a high temperature and is drooling
+- the child has a high temperature and is drooling

-- Is followed by symptoms of upper respiratory tract infection (URTI).
+Croup typically resolves within 48 hours.
+It may be followed by symptoms of upper respiratory tract infection (URTI).

 More information on managing croup

 The following have been found to be effective in relieving the symptoms of moderate-to-severe croup in the hospital:

 - Oxygen: This should be reserved for children with low oxygen and significant respiratory distress.